 What Causes ED After Prostate Cancer Treatment?

 Nerves involved in the erection process surround the prostate gland.
 Surgery may damage the nerve bundles that control blood flow to the penis, causing ED.
 Or, these nerves may be removed with the cancer.
 Radiation therapy also can damage the erectile nerves causing ED.
 In addition, the amount of blood flowing to the penis can decrease after treatment.

 While most surgeons try to perform a nerve sparing procedure, it is not always possible.

 The chance of ED after treatment depends on many things:

 - Stage of the cancer

-- Whether the nerves that control erection were saved
+- Whether the nerves that control erection were damaged after surgery or radiation.

 How Long Can ED Last?